 Eating disorders are more than fear of fat

 Eating disorders have their roots deep in the psyche.
 They are typically built upon genetic, temperamental, experiential, societal and other factors.
 Often we see them in conjunction with Anxiety Disorder, Depression, Obsessive Compulsive Disorder and Post Traumatic Stress Disorder.

 But before therapists can work on the deep underlying factors of an eating disorder, they often have to address fatphobia, the fear of getting and/or being fat and the belief that being fat is both a choice and a moral failing.

 Most people who have eating disorders are afraid of fat

-Many eating disorders begin in a casual pursuit of the “perfect body.”
+Many eating disorders begin in pursuit of the “perfect body.”
 With the media focus in the last decade on the “obesity epidemic,” fatphobia has become an acceptable form of discrimination against a significant portion of our population.
 Almost everyone feels they are justified in shaming people who live in larger bodies.